mendersoftware/server-integrations/azure-dps-iot-hub-auth/README.md

 (you might also need to remove it from the *Rejected* tab under Devices, so take a look there as well).

-Next run the following commands on the BeagleBone Black to install some dependencies we need for cross-compiling the Azure DPS provisioning client (you may skip this if you choose to use the prebuilt client in next section):
+Next run the following commands on the BeagleBone Black to install some dependencies we need for cross-compiling and running the Azure DPS provisioning client:

 ```bash
 sudo apt-get update && sudo apt-get install -y git cmake build-essential curl libcurl4-openssl-dev libssl-dev uuid-dev